 Flanked to either side are the rocky cliffs and banks underpinning the dense redwood, fir, and umber birch forests among which I grew up.
 Now closer to our destination, they’re suffering the tendrils of aristocracy.
 Infestations of grandiose residences owned by nobles, aristocrats, chief executives, and other undeserving souls.
 The closest anyone is allowed to live to the protected Aveline Zone: the most expensive land in the world.
 The Kingdom’s taxes may be high, but if anyone can afford to live down there, their taxes simply aren’t high enough.

-Hiding somewhere in those trees is where I grew up.
+Hiding somewhere in those trees is my parents' place.
 I’d rather not waste a single moment searching for it.

 I lift my eyes and am pleasantly greeted by the outlines of Tencair on the horizon.
 Now that Windsong is below two thousand meters, the skyscape is quite a bit more gratifying to look at.
 Dense, dark mammatus cloud cover arises from the convection of warm volcanic ground and geothermal outflow.
 They themselves are blown apart at the edges in wonderfully complex asperitas that remind me of the rough seas of the Raina Mare.
 It’s truly a sight to behold, the way the few crepuscular rays of amber starlight strike through, bouncing beneath the clouds, and sweeping gentle warmth across a city that needs it so much.